keymanapp/keyman/common/predictive-text/README.md

 Build
 -----

-Before anything, you will need to link `@keymanapp/lexical-model-types`:

-    (cd ../lexical-model-types && npm link .)

-Then, you can run `build.sh`.
+Run `build.sh`.
 This will also automatically install dependencies with `npm`.

 ```sh
 ./build.sh